Historical horse racing: Virginia

 Virginia enacted a law to allow historical wagering in April 2018, in an effort to make it economically viable to reopen the state's only horse track, Colonial Downs.
 The racetrack's historical racing parlor opened in April 2019, with additional machines to follow at several off-track betting parlors around the state, branded as Rosie's Gaming Emporium.

 Wyoming

+Historical horse racing is offered at off-track betting (OTB) parlors owned by the state's 3 active racetracks.
+As of 2023, there were a total of 2,486 HHR machines operating at 43 parlors, with an annual handle of $1.7 billion.

-Instant Racing machines were installed at Wyoming's four off-track betting parlors beginning in July 2003, after approval of the Wyoming Pari-Mutuel Commission.
+HHR machines were first installed at Wyoming's four OTB parlors beginning in July 2003, after approval by the Wyoming Pari-Mutuel Commission.
 The machines' legality was soon called into question by the state Attorney General, and they were removed in 2005 following a court ruling.
 The Wyoming Supreme Court ultimately ruled them illegal in 2006, calling the game "a slot machine that attempts to mimic traditional pari-mutuel wagering".
-In 2013, the state legislature re-legalized Instant Racing.
+In 2013, the state legislature re-legalized HHR.
 By December 2016, machines were in operation at 14 betting parlors across the state.
+The game has been credited with reviving the state's horse racing industry, which grew from zero live races in 2010 to 467 races in 2023.

+By country

+Malta

+HHR machines were installed in 2024 at Izibingo, a bingo parlor in St. Paul's Bay operated by the Malta National Lottery.
+It was the first expansion of the game beyond the United States.